 Scientists believe there is more to learn about the causes of hepatitis and more viruses to discover.

 Vaccines can help protect you from hepatitis A and B. There is no vaccine against hepatitis C.

 Hepatitis can be acute or chronic.

-Acute hepatitis happens after initial infection and is short term.
+Acute hepatitis is short term and begins after the first injection.
 It can lead to chronic hepatitis, which is long term.

 Some types of hepatitis – such as hepatitis A – only cause acute infection.

-Others can be chronic and cause lasting damage to the liver.
+Chronic hepatitis is long term and can cause lasting damage to the liver.
 Very serious cases can lead to liver failure or cancer.